-When I started as a marketer, I watched middle level producers talk about marketing to the lowest common denominator.
+When I started as a marketer, I watched trainers talk about marketing to the lowest common denominator.

 First let me qualify what I mean by ‘the lowest common denominator’.

 This means marketing to a person who is at the proverbial ‘bottom of the barrel’.
 The person who may resemble someone like a Homer Simpson type or big Aunt Bertha who is built like a jumbo toaster oven, type of person sitting on the couch with their biggest pressing question at the moment being “should I get up to walk to the other side of the couch to grab the remote to the TV… OR should I crawl across that couch.. that way I won’t have to get up completely”.